Unless you are a figure skater, you really don’t want to be sliding around on the ice.

 Provided they are satisfied you will have made a great choice.

-Hopefully, you have seen something you like in my list of the best ice fishing cleats in 2020.
+Hopefully, you have seen something you like in my list of the best ice fishing cleats for 2023.

 If you have any suggestions or other ideas as to the best ice fishing boot cleats, feel free to leave a comment below and I’ll give them a try… Whilst you are here, feel free to browse my other guides.
 I offer advice about everything, from ice fishing flashers to the best ice fishing suits!